npm/rfcs/accepted/0003-interactive-audit-resolver.md

 `npm audit resolve` runs audit and iterates over all actions from the output with a prompt for a decision on each.
 If fix is available, it's offered as one of the options to proceed.
 Other options include: ignore, remind later and delete.

-All decisions are stored in `audit-resolv.json` file as key-value, where key is `${dependency path}|${advisory id}` and value is a structure specific to the resolution.
+All decisions are stored in `audit-resolve.json` file as key-value, where key is `${advisory id}|${dependency path}` and value is a structure specific to the resolution.

-`npm audit` reads `audit-resolv.json` and respects the resolution (ignores ignored issues, ignores issues postponed to a date in the future)
+`npm audit` reads `audit-resolve.json` and respects the resolution (ignores ignored issues, ignores issues postponed to a date in the future)

 ### resolutions
-- **fix** runs the fix proposed in audit action and marks the issue as fixed in `audit-resolv.json`.
+- **fix** runs the fix proposed in audit action and marks the issue as fixed in `audit-resolve.json`.
 On each subsequent run of `npm audit resolve` if the issue comes up again, the user is also warned that the problem was supposed to be fixed already.
 - **ignore** marks the issue as ignored and `npm audit` will no longer fail because of it (but should display a single line warning about the issue being ignored).
 If a new vulnerability is found in the same dependency, it does not get ignored.
 If another dependency is installed with the same vulnerability advisory id it is not ignored.
 If the same package is installed as a dependency to another dependency (different path) it is not ignored.
 - **postpone** marks the issue as postponed to a timestamp 24h in the future.
 Instead of ignoring an issue permanently just to make a build pass, one can postpone it when in rush, but make it show up as a CI faiure on the next working day.
 - **remove** runs `npm rm` on the top level dependency containing the issue.
 It's a convenience option for the user to remove an old package which they no longer intend to use.